CrazyNoobCat/Hey-You-Interactive-Display/README.md

 The sourced script is designed to check for a few, to help identify some common-place issues.
-If everything checks out, then you environment is set up to run NodeJS (the binary 'node' is now on your PATH).
+If everything checks out, then you environment is set up to run both NodeJS (the binary 'node' is now on your PATH) and its package manager, 'npm'.

+To install the NodeJS packages used by Hey You enter:

+    npm install

+This is a one-time setup set, and does not need to be repeated subsequently.

 You can start the Hey You server with: